-PROJECT FOR THE: Water Department W9 PROJECT TITLE: SCADA System Improvements DESCRIPTION The city continues to update the SCADA (Supervisory Control and Data Acquisition) system for the water and sewer system.
+SCADA System Improvements

+The city continues to update the SCADA (Supervisory Control and Data Acquisition) system for the water and sewer system.
 This project sets aside funds so that as needs come up the Public Works Operations staff can update software, computers, communication systems or upgrade the Programmable Logic Controller as needed rather than delaying needed improvements for a bigger project to be defined, budgeted, and implemented.
 This set aside strategy will assist the city with smoothing out the budgeting to the needs and keep the operations more reliable with lower malfunction risks.

-BACKGROUND The city's water has a system of pump controllers, computers, software and communications systems that operates, monitors, sends alarms and collects data on our water and sewer system.
+The city's water has a system of pump controllers, computers, software and communications systems that operates, monitors, sends alarms and collects data on our water and sewer system.
 This project proposes to upgrade components of the overall system as needed going forward.
 Some years expenses may be minimal but as the funds are rolled over, the city will be able to afford the upgrades with less single year budget impact.

-COMMENTS The City continues to work through SCADA issues and is working with IT to find better solutions for communication with the City's water system, particularly at the North Bank Pump Station.
+The City continues to work through SCADA issues and is working with IT to find better solutions for communication with the City's water system, particularly at the North Bank Pump Station.
 Future work could include installation of communication lines between the 4.3 MG reservoir and the North Bank Pump Station.

-CAPITAL PROJECT COSTS Total \$ Requested 2023 2024 2025 2026 2027 2028 Tech Provider Services 45,000 7,500 7,500 7,500 7,500 7,500 7,500 Equipment and Software 45,000 7,500 7,500 7,500 7,500 7,500 7,500 TOTAL COSTS 90,000 15,000 15,000 15,000 15,000 15,000 15,000 REQUESTED FUNDING Total \$ Requested 2023 2024 2025 2026 2027 2028 REQUESTED FUNDING Water Rates - 2023 7,500 2024 7,500 2025 7,500 2026 7,500 2027 7,500 2028 7,500 Requested
+CAPITAL PROJECT COSTS Total \$ Requested 2023 2024 2025 2026 2027 2028 Tech Provider Services 45,000 7,500 7,500 7,500 7,500 7,500 7,500 Equipment and Software 45,000 7,500 7,500 7,500 7,500 7,500 7,500 TOTAL COSTS 90,000 15,000 15,000 15,000 15,000 15,000 15,000 REQUESTED FUNDING Total \$ Requested 2023 2024 2025 2026 2027 2028 REQUESTED FUNDING Water Rates 2023 7,500 2024 7,500 2025 7,500 2026 7,500 2027 7,500 2028 7,500 Requested

-PROJECT FOR THE: Water Department W10 PROJECT TITLE: Morgan Street AC Water Main Replacement, Ph.
-I DESCRIPTION Replace 1,155 feet of old 6 inch asbestos water main from Miner Ave to the Arbo Short Plat with a 12 inch water main.
-The project may include an asphalt overlay the street restoration.
-BACKGROUND The city recently completed the downtown water main improvements and this v continue improvements down Morgan Street.
-The remainder of Morgan Street v completed in the future.
+PROJECT TITLE: Morgan Street AC Water Main Replacement, Ph.
+I the street restoration.

+Replace 1,155 feet of old 6 inch asbestos water main from Miner Ave to the Arboretum completed in the future.

+Short Plat with a 12 inch water main.
+The project may include an asphalt overlay as part of

+The city recently completed the downtown water main improvements and this would continue improvements down Morgan Street.
+The remainder of Morgan Street will be

-A portion of this work could be completed by developer(s).
+COMMENTS A portion of this work could be completed by developer(s).